LeNPaul/hungry-minds/_posts/2021-02-23-how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages.md

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-9.png" }})

-If you have any files in your repository, then you can set up your repository on your local computer by clicking on the green "Code" button and clicking "Open with GitHub Desktop".
+If you end up with files in your repository, then you can set up your repository on your local computer by clicking on the green "Code" button and clicking "Open with GitHub Desktop".

 ![GitHub Adding New Repository]({{ site.baseurl }}{{ "/assets/images/how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages-10.png" }})